MinhNguyenOH/Chess/README.md

 ### Executing program

 * Run ChessMain.py
-* You can change playerOne(white), playerTwo(black) variable to True to play, player with False will be replace by AI
+* You can change playerOne(white), playerTwo(black) variable to True to play, player with False will be replaced by AI

 ```
 code blocks for commands